HungryNomad/BiteChain/design_pattern_desicions.md

 ## Menu Layout

-- Eventually the menu will be dynamic created, allowing owners to add and remove menu items on the fly.
-In order to propperly display the items on a website or dapp we need to be able to get the length of the menu.
+- Eventually the menu will be dynamicly created, allowing owners to add and remove menu items on the fly.
+In order to properly display the items on a website or dapp we need to be able to get the length of the menu.
 - `getMenuLength` will return the menu's length for this reason.
 - At the moment the menu is statically created.
-- After the dapp gets the number of menu entries, then it can index through them 1 at a time to get the menu item name and item price using `getMenu(index)`.
+- After the dapp gets the number of menu entries, then it can index through them one at a time to get the menu item name and item price using `getMenu(index)`.
 This avoids implementing loops to display unknown lengths of arrays.

 ## Customer Purchase